 SELF-e is an innovative collaboration between Library Journal and BiblioBoard® that enables authors and libraries to work together and expose notable self-published ebooks to voracious readers looking to discover something new.
 Finally, a simple and effective way to catalog and provide access to ebooks by local authors and build a community around indie writing!
 LEARN MORE

-By Gillian Speace on November 13, 2015 Leave a Comment
+By Karl Helicher on March 31, 2016 Leave a Comment

 This year’s race for president is hot and heavy, but it may not be all that unusual as campaigns go.
 These 29 resources offer an abundance of information on the roots of elections, how to become a more effective voter, and the evolving role of women in politics.

 There’s plenty of drama and tension in this month’s novels, including an interesting take on the struggle for civil rights, a police procedural to solve multiple deaths, and a dysfunctional family circling their wagons to protect their own.
 Plus Terry McMillan returns!